ankitrout07/DevSecOps-Security-CI-CD/README.md

-# 🚀 Enterprise DevSecOps Blue-Green Deployment
+# 🚀 DevSecOps Blue-Green Deployment

 A production-ready, security-first CI/CD implementation featuring a modular Node.js application deployed using a **Blue-Green strategy**.
 This project demonstrates a comprehensive DevSecOps lifecycle, from static analysis to real-time observability.